Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ZvVALD7ZCOA.md

 # [June 1st, 2021 Livestream](../2021-06-01.md)
 ## Q&A: Does Unreal Engine 5 have enough features for you to consider upgrading in future?
 https://www.youtube.com/watch?v=ZvVALD7ZCOA
-This question was possibly duplicated with a more recent answer: [October 18th, 2022 Livestream Q&A: Unreal Engine 5, when?](./yt-eaAlw_gTGME.md) [https://www.youtube.com/watch?v=eaAlw_gTGME](https://www.youtube.com/watch?v=eaAlw_gTGME)
+This question was possibly duplicated with a more recent answer: [November 8th, 2022 Livestream Q&A: Switch to Unreal Engine 5?](./yt-b8hgp-m3YtM.md) [https://www.youtube.com/watch?v=b8hgp-m3YtM](https://www.youtube.com/watch?v=b8hgp-m3YtM)

 ### Topics